 - 1. Surgery should be considered for local therapy whenever feasible, while definitive radiotherapy is advised only in inoperable lesions (B) - 2.
 Postoperative radiotherapy should be given to all patients except for cases with wide local excision (negative resection margins of at least 1mm) with removal of all tissues originally involved by the pre-chemotherapy tumour volume, and a good histological response (>90% necrosis) to pre-operative chemotherapy (B) - 3.
 Expected marginal resection should be considered an indication for planned preoperative radiotherapy (B) - 4.
 Hemithorax irradiation should be given to patients with chest wall tumours and pleural invastion (effusion) (B) - 5.
-Whole lung radiotherapy should be given to patients with pulmonary or pleural metastatic disease except if they were treated with high dose Bu-Mel (B) - 6.
+Whole lung radiotherapy should be given to patients with pulmonary or pleural metastatic disease.
+Caution should be adopted Caution should be adopted in patients that received high dose chemotherapy and stem cell transplantation (B) - 6.
 Limited metastatic disease could be treated with radical dose of radiotherapy if technically feasible (C)